-Chimpanzees are very social and frequently celebrate together when exciting things are happening.
+Chimpanzees are very social and frequently celebrate exciting things together.
 The focus of a sanctuary is helping each chimp become the most fulfilled version of themselves.
-While I may have been misunderstood in the past, Save the Chimps has enjoyed getting to know me and providing me with the tools and resources I need to grow and live life on my terms in the future.
+While Amanda may have been misunderstood in the past, Save the Chimps has enjoyed getting to understand her.
+Providing her with the tools and resources needed to grow and live life on her terms in the future.